Harnet69/shareSomePhotos/README.md

 - Error validation messages under an error field
 - Keyboard 'DONE' button sends data without clicking on the sending button

-### PROFILE SCREEN
+### FEEDS
-- short click to a Profile picture redirect to image preview screen
+- displaying users feeds with an image and the author name
-- long click - change profile page through a preview screen (ask for the permission to access to an image library with rationale (explanation of reasons))
+- short click to an author name redirect to the user profile page
-- top app bar with user icon image and name
+- short click on an image redirect to an image viewer page
-- statistic block with counters:
+- floating button add a new feed(with asking permission if it haven't been granted already)
-  - feeds by short click redirect to all user feeds
+- images load dynamically
-  - followers --> to following users list
+- feeds sorted by descending order by its date of adding
-  - following  --> to following users list
+- waiting spinner for better UX

 ### USERS LIST
 - displaying user image(or default if it haven't been added) and user name